imahjoub/rust_stm32f446re_blinky/README.md

-Using Rust to turn on an LED on the NUCLEO-F446RE by pressing a button
+A mini application to demonstrate embedded development using Rust.
+Created using an NUCLEO-F446RE development board.
+Blinks an LED on pin PA5.

 This example is mainly copied from the great Rust Embedded [Cortex-M Quickstart](https://github.com/rust-embedded/cortex-m-quickstart) and Jesse Braham's article [Embedded Rust: From Zero to Blinky](https://beta7.io/posts/embedded-rust-from-zero-to-blinky.html)